Mechanical Maintenance Technician

 About the Career

-A Mechanical Maintenance Technician (also referred to as industrial machinery mechanic, maintenance worker or millwright) is a tradesperson who installs, dismantles, repairs, reassembles, and moves machinery in refineries, plants, construction sites and hospitals.
+A mechanical maintenance technician installs, dismantles, repairs, reassembles and moves machinery in refineries, plants, construction sites and hospitals.

-The Gulf Coast industries are investing billions of dollars in capital improvements throughout the Texas coast area.
+The Gulf Coast industries are investing billions of dollars in capital improvements.
 With our proximity to the Gulf Coast, home to over 200 chemical plants and to the largest petrochemical complex in the world, COM provides training that supports these industry demands.

-The Gulf Cost Workforce Development Board projects that by 2022 opportunities for mechanical maintenance technicians will increase 44.1 percent.
 The average hourly wage is $23.15, with entry-level positions starting below that rate.
+The Gulf Coast Workforce Development Board projects that by 2022 opportunities for mechanical maintenance technicians will increase 44.1 percent.
 (Source: Workforce Solutions, 2016).

 Completers of the Mechanical Maintenance Technician program may find entry level employment in the following business sectors: